Unreal Tournament: Gameplay

 Unreal Tournament is an arena first-person shooter, with head-to-head multiplayer deathmatches being the primary focus of the game.
 The single-player campaign is a series of arena matches played with bots, where the player competes for the title of Grand Champion.
 The player moves up the tournament ladder in order to challenge the current champion, Xan Kriegor, a mysterious being with exceptional skill.
 Also available is a practice mode, in which, as its name implies, the player practices a match.
 Match settings (such as score and time limits) can be customized.
 Also available are "mutators", which drastically alter gameplay aspects, such as "InstaGib", which makes players compete with instant-kill Shock Rifles instead of the normal weapons.
 Weapons include the Enforcer, the Rocket Launcher and the Ripper, which fires ricocheting blades.
 Each weapon has two firing modes which have different effects: for example, Rippers can also fire non-ricocheting blades that explode on impact.
-A special weapon is the Redeemer, which fires a miniature nuke and causes a very large and powerful explosion.
+A special weapon is the Redeemer, which fires a miniature nuke and causes a large and powerful explosion.

 Items such as body armor (which reduces damage taken), health packs (which heal players) and damage amplifiers are scattered across levels.
 Levels are set in a variety of environments, including spaceships, outposts and buildings like castles and monasteries.
 Many contain features such as elevators (lifts) and teleporters and obstacles such as water and lava.
 The game is backwards compatible with the majority of Unreal multiplayer maps.
 The PC version includes a level editor in which players can create their own levels, and the PlayStation 2 version supports the use of a USB keyboard and mouse, enabling players to play in a similar manner to the PC version.

 For team matches, bots are used to fill the roles of the player's teammates.
 The player can choose the bots' skill level or have it automatically adjust to the player's performance.
 Bots can be further customized by changing attributes such as names, appearance and weapon preferences.
 In team matches, players can give orders to bots on their team.
 The PC version supports multiplayer mode over the internet or a local area network (the original Unreal was mainly a single-player game).